-If you were affected by a federally declared disaster, you may qualify for tax relief by the IRS.
-Learn more here.
+If you are affected by a federally declared disaster, you may qualify for IRS tax relief.
+Learn more.

 Information for each state can include:

 Mitigation Programs, Funding, Additional Resources, and Other Incentives

 FORTIFIED Discounts - Alabama homeowners can earn steep discounts by installing a FORTIFIED Roof or building a FORTIFIED home.
 Savings range from 20-55% off the wind portion of the property owner's insurance.
 The discounts are now statewide as of January 1, 2018.

 Additionally, Alabama provides commercial property owners statewide a discount on insurance rates for building using the FORTIFIED Commerical standard.